ABOUT THE EVENT

 - Soil physics and advance physical techniques

-TRACK 16 Soil Fertility: The potential that a soil holds to sustain agricultural plant growth in it is termed as soil fertility.
-A good soil provides the necessary nutrients and water required for plant growth and simultaneously does not carry any toxic component which may hinder their reproduction and growth phenomenon.
-Soil depth, soil pH, soil organic matter content, internal drainage, nutrient content and presence of microorganisms are the factors that affect the soil fertility.
+TRACK 16 Soil Fertility: The potential that a soil possesses to sustain agricultural growth in it is termed as soil fertility.
+A good soil provides the required nutrients and water for plant growth and simultaneously does not carry any toxic component which may hinder their reproduction and growth phenomenon.
+The depth of soil, soil pH, organic matter content, internal drainage, nutrient content and presence of microorganisms are the factors that affect the soil fertility.

 - Soil fertility testing